 Having a plan before the money hits our account makes it a lot more likely to go where we want, in the amount we planned for.

-Also, with Spruce you can get your federal tax refund up to five days early, which means you can put your money to work even sooner.
+Also, with Spruce you can get your federal tax refund up to six days early, which means you can put your money to work even sooner.

 And who wouldn’t want their tax refund early?

 A tax refund is a great way to put a chunk of money towards your top financial goals.
 Ask yourself, what goals are most important right now?
 Are you building your rainy-day fund (emergency fund), paying down credit card debt or want to put a chunk of money towards your IRA?
 Tax time and getting a tax refund is a great opportunity to do so.

 Spruce offers a tax refund recommendation feature to help you put your refund to good use.
 After your federal tax refund arrives, Spruce will prompt you to put a portion of your refund toward savings, helping you to jumpstart your goals.

 If you can’t decide on a top goal, you can also allocate a percentage to more than one goal.
 Maybe that means putting half towards investing and half towards your student loans.